w3c/credweb/how-to-connect.md

 ### IRC

-We use channel #credweb on the W3C irc server.
+Sometimes we use channel #credweb on the W3C irc server.
 If you don't have an irc client, you can just connect with http://irc.w3.org.

 If you have difficulties or questions, see the [W3C guide to IRC](https://www.w3.org/wiki/IRC).